decentralized-identity/keri/docs/Q-and-A.md

 Primary root of trust is KEL not secondary  (starts with self cert ID but then after first rotation if any must have KEL)

 ## KERI does not need a blockchain, but how does it establish the root of trust that we need for SSI?
 How does the data persist?
 The KELs are what establishes the root of trust in KERI.
 So you have a SCI and a KEL.
 The KEL is ordered with respect to the SCI by the controller.
-You don't need total ordering with respect to other identifiers to establish the root of trust in KERI.<br/>
+You don't need total ordering with respect to other identifiers to establish the root of trust in KERI.\
-In blockchains you need total ordering, which you need for double spend protecting in cryptocurrencies, but not in KERI.<br/>
+In blockchains you need total ordering, which you need for double spend protecting in cryptocurrencies, but not in KERI.\
-For people in blockchain this is a bit hard to grasp, but we don’t need hash chain data structure of events on single identifier nor the *ordering* those, I just need logs, I need *append-only logs of events* to establish the authority.<br/>
+For people in blockchain this is a bit hard to grasp, but we don’t need hash chain data structure of events on single identifier nor the *ordering* those, I just need logs, I need *append-only logs of events* to establish the authority.\
 And so I defend myself against `duplicity`.

 # Q&A section Why the internet is broken

 ## Why would the internet be broken?
-The Internet Protocol (IP) is bro-ken because it has no security layer.<br/>
+The Internet Protocol (IP) is bro-ken because it has no security layer.\
 <img src="../images/internet_broken.png" alt="Internet stack shows omissions" border="0" width="600">

 ## How can the internet be fixed?
 Establish authenticity between the key pair and the identifier of IP packet’s message payload.
-[See more](){TBW} in presentation.<br/>
+[See more](){TBW} in presentation.\
 <img src="../images/identity_system_security_overlay.png" alt="identity system security overlay" border="0" width="800">

 ## What's wrong with SSL certificate intermediairies?
 Administrative Identifier Issuance and Binding; especially the binding between keypair and identifier based on an assertion of an intermediairy administrator.
 This is what's weak and therefore wrong.
-[See more]() {TBW} in presentation.<br/>
+[See more]() {TBW} in presentation.\

 ## What's DNS Hijacking
 A DNS hijacking wave is targeting companies at an almost unprecedented scale.
 Clever trick allows attackers to obtain valid TLS certificate for hijacked domains. [more](https://arstechnica.com/information-technology/2019/01/a-dns-hijacking-wave-is-targeting-companies-at-an-almost-unprecedented-scale/).